Comparison · 11 min read

 Which digital signage software needs no hardware?

-ChannelOS is the browser-first option: it runs as a web page in the TV's own browser (Android TV, Google TV, webOS, Fire TV, or an HDMI stick) with no player box and no app to sideload.
-Most others — OptiSigns, ScreenCloud, Rise Vision, Kitcast, TelemetryTV, Play — are bring-your-own-device: no proprietary box required, but you install a player app on a Fire Stick, Raspberry Pi, mini-PC, or smart TV.
-Xibo also needs an installed native player.
+ChannelOS is the browser-first option: it runs as a web page in the TV's own browser (Android TV, Google TV, webOS, Fire TV, or an HDMI stick) with no player box.
+Most others — OptiSigns, ScreenCloud, Rise Vision, Kitcast, TelemetryTV, Play, PosterBooking — are bring-your-own-device: no proprietary box required, but you install a player app on a Fire Stick, Raspberry Pi, mini-PC, or smart TV.
+Xibo also needs an installed native player, and Screenly and Anthias go furthest the other way: both assume a Raspberry Pi sitting behind every screen.

 Which digital signage tool has real AI that builds a whole slideshow?

 As of 2026, ChannelOS is the one that drafts a complete, on-brand, multi-slide show from a description (and can read PDFs, images, and a webpage URL into slides).
 OptiSigns, Rise Vision, Kitcast, NoviSign, and Play have AI too, but it generates single images or single-page designs, not an end-to-end deck.
-Xibo, TelemetryTV, ScreenCloud, and Raydiant have no generative content AI of that kind.
+Xibo, TelemetryTV, ScreenCloud, Raydiant, PosterBooking, Screenly and Anthias have no generative content AI of that kind.

 How much does digital signage software cost per screen?